-You may constantly be bombarded with new matters that should worry you and your loved ones.
-Don’t buy anything containing BPA.
+You may constantly hear about new issues that should concern you and your family.
+Don’t buy products that has BPA.
 Don’t use the microwave.
-Only keep your cooking in glass containers, not plastic.
+Only store your cooking in glass containers, not plastic.

 The worries never stop.